1. What do pharmacists do?

 5. Do I need a bachelor’s degree before I apply to a Pharm.D. degree program?

 The Pharm.D. degree requires at least 2 years of undergraduate study followed by 3-4 years in the Pharm.D. curriculum.
 Some pharmacy schools require or give preference to students with a bachelor’s degree.
 Visit the Enrollment Options table on the PharmCAS Compare Programs page to learn whether a bachelor’s degree is required by a pharmacy school.
 The Program Structures page provides a description of the Pharm.D. degree pathways.
+The BS Pharmacy Science List features pre-pharmacy and other feeder programs offered by AACP member institutions.

 6. I already have a degree in healthcare (or related science).
 Can I finish pharmacy school in less time?